team-ocean/veros/README.md

 ## Installation

 ### Dependencies

+Currently, the only officially supported Python version for Veros is Python 2.7 (64-bit), which should be the standard Python interpreter on most systems.

-Veros only has two library dependencies, namely `HDF5` and `netCDF`.
-Installation of those libraries varies between platforms.
+Veros only has two external library dependencies, namely `HDF5` and `netCDF`.
+The installation procedure of those libraries varies between platforms.
 Probably the easiest way to install Veros and its dependencies (includung Bohrium) is [Anaconda Python](https://www.continuum.io/downloads) that ships with a package manager (``conda``).

 If you do not want to use Anaconda, the most convenient way is probably to use your operating system's package manager.
 On Debian / Ubuntu, you can e.g. use

     sudo apt-get install libhdf5-dev libnetcdf-dev

 Similar package managers on OSX are [Homebrew](https://brew.sh/) or [MacPorts](https://www.macports.org/) that both provide the required dependencies as pre-compiled binaries.

 ### Installing Veros